Conciliation case studies

-Conciliation gives parties an opportunity to meet each other, discuss their issues and reach a compromise that meets both their needs.
-Tribunal Conciliators can assist by providing options and solutions to help resolve the dispute.
+Conciliation gives parties an opportunity to meet each other.
+They can discuss their issues in person and reach a compromise that meets both their needs.

-On the day of the hearing, both parties were asked to attempt conciliation, with an interpreter present to assist Thanh.
-A Tribunal Conciliator was available to assist and she ensured the parties understood how to proceed with the conciliation process.
+On the day of the hearing, both parties were asked to attempt conciliation.
+A Tribunal Conciliator was available to assist.

-Thanh said she was sorry she had not moved out and that she had only recently found a new home that was available in one month's time.
+During conciliation, Tina said she was sorry she had not moved out in time.
+She explained she had only recently found a new home that was available in one month's time.
 The landlord explained that he needed the house for his sister and her children who were coming from overseas to live in Australia.
 He had promised his sister that she could live in the house when she arrived and she was due in 3 weeks’ time.

-The Conciliator asked the parties to consider options and suggested some alternative solutions.
-The landlord took some time out from the conciliation and called his family to arrange temporary accommodation for his sister.
-Thanh agreed to vacate in 4 weeks.
+The Conciliator asked the parties to consider options and suggested alternative solutions.
+The landlord agreed to arrange temporary accommodation for his sister with other family members.
+Tina agreed to move out in 4 weeks.
 They returned to the hearing room with their conciliated agreement, and a Tribunal Member made legally binding consent orders.

 Sometimes disputes arise because of a lack of communication.
-Conciliation can give parties an opportunity to discuss their issues and gain a better understanding of the other person's point of view.
+Conciliation gives parties an opportunity to discuss their issues and to understand the other person's point of view.

 Ben purchased a treadmill from a local fitness equipment shop.
-The treadmill stopped working after one week, so Ben called the shop and arranged for them to collect the machine and carry out repairs.
+The treadmill stopped working after one week.
+Ben called the shop and arranged for them to collect the machine and carry out repairs.

-Ben called the shop one month later and was told the repair work had not commenced as they were waiting for a replacement part.
-He called back again regularly to check on the repair progress, until the shop stopped retuning his calls.
-Ben then applied to the Tribunal for a refund of the $2,400 paid for the treadmill.
+Ben called the shop one month later and was told they were still waiting for a replacement part.
+He called regularly to check on the repair progress until the shop stopped returning his calls.
+Ben then applied to NCAT for a refund of the $2,400 paid for the treadmill.

 Conciliation in home building matters can help parties resolve their dispute quickly and avoid a potentially long hearing.

-Maria and Andy were renovating their bathroom and, to save on costs, they bought a lot of the material themselves including $5,000 worth of tiles.
-They then arranged for a tiler to lay the tiles for $4,000.
-However, when the tiling was finished they were not happy with the final result.
+Maria and Andy were renovating their bathroom.
+To save on costs, they bought a lot of the material themselves including $5,000 worth of tiles.
+They arranged for a tiler to lay the tiles for $4,000.
+When the tiling was finished they were not happy with the final result.
 They thought the tiles were not all laid completely flat and the grouting lines were crooked.